thoughtram/blog/_posts/2017-07-26-a-web-animations-deep-dive-with-angular.md

 ![button state machine](/images/button_state_machine.gif)

 The point is, a "system" or some element on the page can have multiple states.
 Instead of simply going from state A to B, we'd like to interpolate the values in between.
-Later in this post we'll see how to use Angular's animation system to implement a rich profile animation.
-For this it is necessary to understand the concept of states and state machines as it is kind of implemented as one.
-With `transitions` we can listen for state changes and act accordingly.
+Therefore, we can listen for _state changes_ and act accordingly using animated transitions from one state to another.

 ## What can we use to animate our UI?